mahicks11/Cha-Ching/README.md

-# MyMy
+# ChaChing
-MyMy is a template language that can be used across the world wide web.
+ChaChing is a template language that can be used across the world wide web.